vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }
 ```

-In this case, just call the play or pause function during rendering is a wrong way.
+In this case, just calling the play or pause function during rendering is the wrong way.
 Why?
-Cause try to do something in DOM during rendering some component in react is impossible.
-Remember that [rendering should be a pure calculation](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/keeping-components-pure) of JSX and sohuldn't contain some side effect that modify the DOM.
+Cause trying to do something in DOM during rendering some component in react is impossible.
+Remember that [rendering should be a pure calculation](https://beta-reactjs-org-git-effects-fbopensource.vercel.app/learn/keeping-components-pure) of JSX and shouldn't contain some side effects that modify the DOM.

 Is simple.
-How can you modify something that not exist yet?
+How can you modify something that does not exist yet?
 Impossible.

 The solution is wrap our side effect with `useEffect` to move it out of the rendering calculation.